ansible/molecule/doc/source/configuration.rst

       ANSIBLE_ACTION_PLUGINS: ../plugins

-The `raw_env_vars` section allows you to pass arbitrary environment variables to ansible-playbook.
-This can be useful, for example, if you want to do a role level override of a value normally found in ansible.cfg.
+The `raw_env_vars` section allows you to pass arbitrary environment variables to ``ansible-playbook``.
+This can be useful, for example, if you want to do a role level override of a value normally found in ``ansible.cfg``.

 Host/Group Vars
 ^^^^^^^^^^^^^^^

 Some playbooks require hosts/groups to have certain variables set.
-If you are in this situation - simply add the `host_vars` and/or `group_vars` to the ansible section.
+If you are in this situation - simply add the `host_vars` and/or `group_vars` to the `ansible` section.
 For example,

 .. code-block:: yaml